BSR Fall Courses

 Credits: 4 Offered: Fall

 Laboratory rotations are an important part of the first year of the Graduate Program at Mount Sinai.
 They give students the opportunity to experience different research projects, different laboratory and mentoring styles, and allow the faculty to assess the interests and aptitude of the students.
-In general, all PhD and MD/PhD students will complete three laboratory rotations (a minimum of two, in two different laboratories, is recommended) before declaring a research preceptor and a Multidisciplinary Training Area.
+All PhD and MD/PhD students will complete laboratory rotations (two are recommended) before declaring a research preceptor and a Multidisciplinary Training Area.
+PhD Students must complete their lab rotation agreements and monthly check-in forms to record their rotation status and in order to pass this course.

 BSR1012 Biomedical Science - Fall